ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-data-updates/index.md

 enterprise: true
 ---

 This section describes how changing data through [Cell Editing](/cell-editing/) and the application [Updating Data](/data-update/) impacts the Set Filter's values.
-This is only applicable when the Set Filter is taking its values form the grid's data.
+This is only applicable when the Set Filter is taking its values from the grid's data.

 ## Row / Cell Updates